19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 Mortals cannot use magic innately.
 Magic is fickle, ancient, and poorly understood.
 Hence why it is called magic.
 [Spells](Spells.md) are channeled though [Mythril](../Mythril.md) powder or magic items.
 You can only attempt to cast spells that you have [Memorized](Spell%20Memorization.md).

-The PCs must use an available [Spellcasting Procedure](Spellcasting%20Procedures/Spellcasting%20Procedures.md) to cast a spell.

 ## The Spellcasting Roll

 To successfully cast a [Spell](Spells.md):

+1. You must be wielding a [Magical Focus](Magical%20Focus.md) for this spell.
+2. You must speak a booming magical incantation.
-1. You must use the amount of [Mythril](../Mythril.md) powder for the [Spell's Level](../Spells/Spell%20Level.md).
+3. You must use the amount of [Mythril](../Mythril.md) powder for the [Spell's Level](../Spells/Spell%20Level.md).
-2. You must make a [Check](../../Game%20Procedures/Core%20Procedures/Check.md) using your [Spellcasting Ability](Spellcasting%20Disciplines/Spellcasting%20Ability.md).
+4. You must make a [Check](../../Game%20Procedures/Core%20Procedures/Check.md) using this spell's [Spellcasting Ability](Spellcasting%20Disciplines/Spellcasting%20Ability.md).
 	1. The [DC](../../Game%20Procedures/Core%20Procedures/DC.md) is equal to 10 + (2 x the [Spell's Level](../Spells/Spell%20Level.md)).
 	2. On a [Critical Success](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Success.md) a [Critical Cast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Cast.md) occurs.
-3. If you fail the [Check](../../Game%20Procedures/Core%20Procedures/Check.md):
+5. If you fail the [Check](../../Game%20Procedures/Core%20Procedures/Check.md):
-	1. The spell 'fizzles' (it does not happen).
+	1. The spell 'fizzles' and the magic does not take root.
-	2. You take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the [Spell's Level](../Spells/Spell%20Level.md) (*called Spellburn*).
+	2. You take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the [Spell's Level](../Spells/Spell%20Level.md) (*Spellburn*).
 	3. On a [Critical Failure](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Failure.md), a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md) occurs.

 ## Casting Time

-Spell casting takes time, specified on the spell card under "Casting" *(Ex.
+Spell casting takes time, specified on the spell card under *Casting*.
+*(Ex.
 [Alarm](../Spells/Spells%20by%20Level/Level%201/Alarm.md) takes 1 [Action](../../Game%20Procedures/Core%20Procedures/Action.md))

 ### Slow Casting